ministryofjustice/opg-lpa/service-front/content/guidance/Decisions_How attorneys make decisions.md

 # How attorneys make decisions

-If you have more than 1 attorney, you must decide whether you want them to make some or all decisions on their own or whether they should agree some or all decisions unanimously.
+If you have more than one attorney, you must decide whether you want them to make some or all decisions on their own or whether they should agree some or all decisions unanimously.
 The legal terms are 'severally' and 'jointly'.

 Your options are: